Isaac Henry Burkill: Life and career

 Burkill was born in Chapel Allerton, Leeds, Yorkshire, he studied at Repton School and received a B.A. with Honours in Natural Science from Caius College, Cambridge winning the Frank Smart Prize.
 He then joined the University Herbarium at Cambridge as Curator from 1891 to 1896 during which time he obtained a master's degree receiving a Walsingham medal in 1894.
 In 1897 he joined the Royal Botanic Gardens, Kew as a Herbarium assistant and became a principal assistant in 1899.
 In 1901 he moved to India as an Assistant Reporter on Economic Products to the Government of India.
 He worked at the Indian Museum in Calcutta under Sir George Watt who was the Reporter.
 In 1911-12 he joined as botanist on the Abor Expedition.
 In 1912 he succeeded H. N. Ridley as Director of the Botanic Gardens, Singapore.
 He continued the work of his predecessor on the para-rubber and other aspects of economic botany but also reorganized the herbarium, collected specimens from across the region and worked intensively on vernacular names and local knowledge on medicinal plants.
-In 1935 he published his two-volume Dictionary of economic products of Malay Peninsula, ten years after his retirement which has been reprinted many times.
+In 1935, ten years after his retirement, he published his two-volume Dictionary of economic products of Malay Peninsula which has been reprinted many times.
 Burkill also collected and compiled information on the collectors of specimens in the region.
 Burkill also worked in collaboration with the forestry department, conducting research on dipterocarps.

 Burkill married his cousin Ethel Maud Morrison in 1910.
 Their son, Humphrey Morrison Burkill, was also a distinguished botanist who served as director of the Singapore Botanic Gardens from 1957 to 1969.